 Several classics was born in the 60s.
 Vikings sailing boots quickly became popular, they still are and can be purchased under the names Kadett and Seilas.

 In 1971 Viking was re-organized under the name Viking-Askim with factories in Askim, Mjøndalen, Stavanger, Oslo (The National Rubber Factory), Langevåg (foam rubber), Hokksund and Rjukan – The Hokksund factory (Balder shoe factory) produced leather shoes for recreational use.
-In Rjukan textile shoes also for recreational was produced.
+In Rjukan, textile shoes also for recreational use was produced.
 In the beginning, seams (tops) were sewn and then sent to Askim where they pressed soles on the shoes / boots.
 Later, the presses also where moved to Rjukan.
-In the mid-1970s, the Viking sneaker launched Retro Trim, which quickly became a huge success.
+In the mid-1970s, Viking launched the sneaker Retro Trim, which quickly became a huge success.
 For Viking's 100 years anniversary in 2020, the sneaker will be relaunched as part of the pre-fall collection, and will be available in a limited volume from June 2020.